Ironfist69/AD-Management-Home-Lab/README.md

-# Active Directory Management Home Lab
+# Active Directory & Group Policy Management Home Lab
 ## Introduction
 In this home lab I walked through how to create an Active Directory Environment using VMware Workstation Pro.
 Configuring and running this lab helped develop my understanding of how active directory and windows networking works.
 ## Utilities used